Skip to main content

 Table of Contents

-The Start of autumn in Paraguay: When the Heat Gives Way to the Cold
+The Start of fall in Paraguay: When the Heat Gives Way to the Cold

 #

-The official start of autumn in Paraguay is in March and lasts through May.
-In practice, though, it is often different.
-Even in April, it can still be humid - that laundry-room feeling with what feels like almost 100% humidity.
-During the day, temperatures can still rise above 30 degrees.
-Sometimes April feels more like late summer than autumn.
+In Paraguay, fall officially begins in March and ends in May.
+In daily life, however, you do not always feel it from the first day.
+March and April are often still hot and humid - that laundry-room feeling with what feels like almost 100% humidity.
+During the day, temperatures can still rise above 30 °C. That’s why April sometimes feels more like late summer than fall.

-But if you think of autumn in Paraguay as colorful leaves, walks through rustling foliage, collected chestnuts and pumpkins by the front door, you have to rethink it a little.
+But if you think of fall in Paraguay as colorful leaves, walks through rustling foliage, collected chestnuts and pumpkins by the front door, you have to rethink it a little.
 Some trees do change color here too.
-But that classic autumn feeling, that “golden autumn” like in Europe, is simply not the same here.
+But that classic fall feeling, that “golden fall” like in Europe, is simply not the same here.
 I do miss that a little sometimes.
 Pumpkins, fortunately, are not a problem.
 They grow quite reliably here at our place.

 During the day, 23 to 30 degrees often feels really pleasant.
 At last, you can work outside again without starting to sweat the moment you move.
 You can get things done around the property, go on outings or simply take care of appointments without being completely sweaty afterwards.
 The air feels clearer.
 And after the very hot weeks, a day of around 20 degrees feels almost luxurious.

-And that, for me, is typical autumn here in Paraguay.
+And that, for me, is typical fall here in Paraguay.

 Why do 8 or 10 degrees feel colder in Paraguay?